LiuYuan-SHU/TestSort/README.md

 ## Quick Start

-> Xmake is prefered, update in CMake might be latter than Xmake
+> Xmake is preferred, update in CMake might be latter than Xmake

 1. With Cmake: